bstaton1/KuskoHarvPred/README.md

 The motivation and statistical approach used are described in a manuscript that is currently in review (contact <bstaton.qes@gmail.com> to request a copy):

-> Staton, B.A., Bechtol, W.R., Coggins, L.G., Jr., and Decossas, G. (In Review). _In-season predictions of daily harvest for Lower Kuskokwim River subsistence salmon fisheries._ Submitted to JOURNAL, July 2024.
+> Staton, B.A., Bechtol, W.R., Coggins, L.G., Jr., and Decossas, G. (In Review). _In-season predictions of daily harvest for lower Kuskokwim River subsistence salmon fisheries._ Submitted to _North American Journal of Fisheries Management_, July 2024.

 'KuskoHarvPred' uses data collected by the In-season Harvest Monitoring Program, which is a collaborative effort of the [Kuskokwim River Inter-Tribal Fish Commission](https://www.kuskosalmon.org/), the [Orutsararmiut Native Council](https://orutsararmiut.org/), and the [Yukon Delta National Wildlife Refuge](https://www.fws.gov/refuge/yukon-delta) (U.S. Fish and Wildlife Service).
 The data are analyzed to produce estimates for a single opener using the ['KuskoHarvEst'](https://github.com/bstaton1/KuskoHarvEst) R package and are housed in the ['KuskoHarvData'](https://github.com/bstaton1/KuskoHarvData) R package.